aabilio/phonegap-plugins/Android/DownloadManager/README.md

 1. To install the plugin, move DownloadManager.js to your project's www folder and include a reference to it in your html files.
 2. Create a folder called 'org/apache/cordova/plugins/DownloadManager' within your project's src/ folder.
 3. And copy the .java files into that new folder.
-4. Add the following to res/xml/plugins.xml file `<plugin name="DownloadManager" value="org.apache.cordova.plugins.DownloadManager.DownloadManager" />`
+4. Add the following to res/xml/plugins.xml file `<plugin name="DownloadManager" value="org.apache.cordova.plugins.DownloadManager.DownloadManager" />`.
+5. If you want to use the Android Notification Bar to show the progress, and want icons there, the DownloadManager.java file needs to be edited.
+About Line 30, you have to import your own R. Of course, you need the icons too.
+You can use ones from the project (credits for: http://teusink.blogspot.com.es/2013/04/phonegap-android-downloader-plugin.html) and paste the icons on your projec's `res` folder.
+(You can generate icons here too --> http://android-ui-utils.googlecode.com/hg/asset-studio/dist/icons-notification.html but if you choose other filename for the icons, you need update the Downloader.java file too.
+About 136 line, change .setSmallIcon(R.drawable.ic_stat_notification) with your own file name).

 ## Using the plugin ##